Drug Shortages and Discontinuations

 • This table lists the agents available in Canada and indicates the preservative contained in each.

-Glucagon for Injection 1 mg/mL and nasal spray
+Glucagon for Injection 1 mg/mL

 Eli Lilly and Novo Nordisk have discontinued their injectable glucagon products; currently there are no Canadian products available.